-Last year, Judy Miller sent this photo of a family in front of a seashore backdrop, a clue that perhaps the group lived near the shore or visited on holidays.
+Last year, a reader sent this photo of a family in front of a seashore backdrop, a clue that perhaps the group lived near the shore or visited on holidays.
 The children’s lightweight white dresses indicate warm weather.
 The mother’s hat actually suggested a season, too—a similar hat appeared in the August 1885 Peterson’s Magazine.

-Clothes also indicate a summer get-together in this photo—the women’s dresses look like lawn, a light fabric, while the men shed their jackets and rolled up their sleeves.
+Clothes also indicate a summer get-together in this photo.
+The women’s dresses look like lawn cloth (a light fabric), while the men shed their jackets and rolled up their sleeves.
 Counting stars in the flag provided a time frame of 1908 to 1912.
-(Find out how the stars helped.)
 Patriotic decorations could show up for events at various times of year, but combined with the summer attire, they suggest this is an Independence Day celebration.

 The dresses on the four girls sitting near the railroad tracks in this candid snapshot date it to about 1900.
 The lush foliage on the trees across the tracks narrows the time of year to summer.

-This similar group portrait, also taken by an amateur photographer, is clearly another summer snapshot—you can tell from the white dresses and leaves on the young trees in the background.
+Here is a similar group portrait, also taken by an amateur photographer.
+It is clearly another summer snapshot—you can tell from the white dresses and leaves on the young trees in the background.

-Go through your photos to find women and children in white, men and boys in straw boaters (a popular summer accessory) and trees and gardens in full bloom.
-Add them to the Photo Detective Forum and I’ll put together an online album to celebrate the end of the season.
+Go through your photos and look for clues.
+Find women and children in white, men and boys in straw boaters (a popular summer accessory) and trees and gardens in full bloom.